- Rv Shipping Choosing The Right Transport Company For Your Rvs

 Also, after getting the shipping quote for your RGN trailer, remember that other factors will play into the final price, i.e., seasonality and gas price for other vehicles at the time of transit.

-What if my RV is damaged during transport?
+What if my motorhome is damaged during transit?

 The damage should be marked on the Bill of Lading with the drivers' signatures acknowledging the damage.
 Next, call your carrier or broker's toll-free number and inform them of the damage.
 As some vendors are usually busy, several phone calls will get you an estimate of the damage and information on how to receive a refund.